Monastero Santa Rosa

 For walkers the hotel is within easy reach of the The Sentiero degli Dei, Path of the Gods, the route stretches from Agerola to Praiano to Positano

-Call us on 858 345 1764 to start planning your vacation to Monastero Santa Rosa
+Call us on to start planning your vacation to Monastero Santa Rosa or take a look at our itineraries to Amalfi Coast and south

 This painstakingly and lovingly converted 17th Century Monastery is now a stunning boutique hotel perched on a cliff edge above the Bay of Salerno in the fishing village of Conca dei Marini.
 This unique hotel offers 20 rooms and suites that all come with sea views.
 A local Neopolitan designer has collaborated with the owner to create an elegant ambiance graced by timeless Italian antiques.
 Each room still exudes the sense of tranquillity where a nun once stayed—a totally private and intimate retreat bathed in the angelic sunlight of the Amalfi Coast, with an incomparable view of a simply breathtaking stretch of coastline.